-The John B. Wallace Health Sciences Division offers degree and certificate programs which are designed to prepare students for a career in specific health care occupations.
-The programs range from one semester to two academic years (6 to 24 months) in length.
+The John B. Wallace Health Sciences Division offers degree and certificate programs that are designed to prepare students for a career in specific health care occupations.
+The programs range from one semester to two academic years (3 to 24 months) in length.

-The number of students admitted to each of the Health Sciences Career Education Programs is limited.
+The number of students admitted to each of the Health Sciences Career Education Programs is limited and the admission process is competitive.
 There are usually more applicants than spaces available.
-Admission to each of the programs is based on several factors including: successful completion of the admission requirements and interviews with an admissions committee of professionals in the appropriate field.
 The number of applicants admitted to each Health Sciences program is limited by several factors including: the number of spaces available for clinical training, the predicted number of positions available in the health care industry for graduates, and enrollment limitations imposed by accreditation agencies.
+Admission to each of the programs is based on several factors including successful completion of the admission requirements and interviews with an admissions committee of professionals in the appropriate field.

 - ACT or SAT scores if under 21 years of age

-- All high school transcripts or HSE scores
+- All high school transcripts or high school equivalency scores

 - Transcripts from other colleges attended